 Google Forms, one of Google's many free [footnote] with advertising of course 🙂 [/footnote] gifts to the world, makes building a form that saves users' responses into a database ridiculously easy.
 Here's how it works.

 2. Suddenly you are in a new browser window with lots of options.
 First, give your form a name and select a theme.
+Theme options are available in the top right by clicking the icon that looks like a painter's palette.

 3. Give your first question a title of "Name", choose text for your question type, make it a required question, and click the done button.